 I will start with some simple observations.

 - There is a world of theories, frameworks and tools about how to manage companies.
 Management can be taught and learned, but most of it involves common sense.
 So a big part of managing has to come from you being reasonable and sensible just like with any other part of your life.
-Like waking up super early or maintaining a nice sports schedule.
+Like waking up super early or doing a bit of sports.

 - In this sense, management is a big departure from more formal sciences as logic and mathematics, physics, chemistry, etc. It requires a complete difference skill set than to be a great engineer or a developer.
 Management sits closer to social sciences as psychology - or economics - than other functions in a company.
 You don’t have to be good at management, especially If you are extremely good at some specific skill, say being a coder or a singer.
 In that case managers will pile up to do all the 'dirty' work for you.
-These tips are not for the technical genius, but for the willing labourer who partners with him or her.
+The tips that I write about are not for the technical genius, but for the willing laborer who partners with him or her.

-- People who study management before they become top managers slightly over-perform those who did not get such education .
+- People who study management before they become top managers slightly over-perform those who did not get such education 1.
 Still, many of the very best managers learn on the job.
-Like Jobs.
+Like Steve Jobs.
 A management education is not absolutely required, but a very nice to have.

 - Great management is filled with simple clichés.
 Clichés are easy to say, hard to internalise and extremely hard to execute to the necessary level.
 My top one is “stay focused”.
 If you want something which is common to all great managers, being focused is it.
 Stay focused.